AdobeDocs/experience-manager-64.en/help/assets/assets-migration-guide.md

 ### Disable workflows {#disable-workflows}

-Before starting your migration, disable your launchers for the DAM Update Asset workflow.
-It is best to ingest all of the assets into the system and then run the workflows in batches.
-If you are already live while the migration is taking place, you can schedule these activities to run on off-hours.
+Before you start a migration, disable the launchers for the `DAM Update Asset` workflow.
+It is best to ingest all assets into the system and then run the workflows in batches.
+If you are already live while the migration is taking place, you can schedule these activities to execute during off-hours.

 ### Load tags {#load-tags}

 You may already have a tag taxonomy in place that you are applying to your images.
-While tools like the CSV Asset Importer and the support for metadata profiles can automate the process of applying tags to assets, the tags need to be loaded into the system.
+Tools such as the CSV Asset Importer and the metadata profiles functionality can help automate application of tags to assets.
+Before this, add the tags in Experience Manager.
 The [ACS AEM Tools Tag Maker](https://adobe-consulting-services.github.io/acs-aem-tools/features/tag-maker/index.html) feature lets you populate tags by using a Microsoft Excel spreadsheet that is loaded into the system.

 ### Ingest assets {#ingest-assets}

 Performance and stability are important concerns when ingesting assets into the system.
-Because you are loading a large amount of data into the system, you want to make sure that the system performs as well as it can to minimize the amount of time required and to avoid overloading the system, which can lead to a system crash, especially in systems that already are in production.
+When loading a lot of data in Experience Manager, ensure that the system performs well.
+This minimized the time required to add the data and helps to avoid overloading the system.
+This helps prevent system crash, especially in systems that already are in production.

 There are two approaches to loading the assets into the system: a push-based approach using HTTP or a pull-based approach using the JCR APIs.